The 2 AM negotiation you keep losing

 How long does career change anxiety last?

 Normal career transition anxiety typically peaks in the first few weeks and tends to decrease as the new career path becomes more concrete.
-If anxiety persists or worsens beyond the initial transition period, clinical guidelines suggest professional support [5].
+If anxiety persists or worsens beyond the initial transition period, a common clinical rule of thumb is to consider professional support [5].

 What are the most common career change anxiety symptoms?

-Career change anxiety symptoms overlap with generalized anxiety — insomnia, digestive problems, irritability, and difficulty concentrating — but are tied specifically to career-related triggers.
+Career change anxiety symptoms overlap with generalized anxiety, including insomnia, digestive problems, irritability, and difficulty concentrating, but are tied specifically to career-related triggers.
 A distinguishing feature is that symptoms often improve during activities unrelated to the career decision and worsen when confronted with career-related cues such as job postings, LinkedIn, or conversations about work.

 When should I see a therapist for career change anxiety?